metal3d/docker-auto-dnsmasq/README.md

 Right, you prefer to do it manually, no problem.

-- First step, activate "dnsmasq" in NetworkManager Crate a file `/etc/NetworkManager/conf.d/dnsmasq.conf` and add:
+- First step, activate "dnsmasq" in NetworkManager configuration.
+You only have to create a file named `/etc/NetworkManager/conf.d/dnsmasq.conf` containing:
 ```
 [main]
 dns=dnsmasq
 ```

 Then reload: `sudo systemctl restart NetworkManager`.

-Your connection will be reset (so you will lose network connection for a few seconds).
+> Your connection will be reset (so you will lose network connection for a few seconds).

-- Second step, adapt resolved.
+- Second step, adapt `resolved` service to use `dnsmasq`.

 Check the dnsmasq listen interface:
 ```bash
 ps ax | grep dnsmasq | grep -Po "listen-address=[0-9\.]+ " | awk -F"=" '{print $2; exit}'
 ```

-It should give you `127.0.0.1` or a local IP address, if not... restart NetworkManager one more time, it sometimes fails.
+Generally, with well configured distributions, it should show you `127.0.0.1` or a local IP address, if not... restart NetworkManager one more time, it sometimes fails.

-When you have the dnsmasq address, create a file named `/etc/systemd/resolved.conf.d/dnsmasq.conf`:
+When you have the dnsmasq address, create a file named `/etc/systemd/resolved.conf.d/dnsmasq.conf` and setup the additionnal DNS to use:
 ```
 [Resolve]
 DNS=127.0.0.1
 ```
-Replace, of course, the IP with the one you found.
+> Replace, of course, the IP with the one you found.

+If your distribution has SELinux activated: `sudo restorecon -R /etc/systemd/resolved.conf.d`

 - Now, configure Docker

+It's optionnal, but Docker can use your local `dnsmasq` to resolve domains internally.
+That's useful to be able to connect others containers with their domains.

 Create or edit `/etc/docker/daemon.json`, and add the `docker0` IP address.
+To get the `docker0` IP address, type:
 ```bash
 Get docker0 IP
 ip a show docker0 | awk '/inet /{print $2}'
 172.17.0.1
 ```

-==> `/etc/docker/daemon.json`
+And then, report this address in  `/etc/docker/daemon.json` (if the file doesn't exist, create it):

 ```
 {
     "dns": [